 - 7.1 Neither the 1995 nor the 2000 Acts place any obligation on the NHS to address the support needs of carers.
-Given the extensive research concerning the caring related health problems that carers experience, this is a cause for considerable concern. - 7.2 The guidance to the 1995 Act (LAC (96)7) did however advise (at para 29) that local authorities should 'review with NHS commissioning agencies and NHS providers how they might best be involved in the carer's assessment', and that (at para 30):
+Given the extensive research concerning the caring related health problems that carers experience, this is a cause for considerable concern.
+In Wales the Carers Strategies (Wales) Measure 2010 obliges Local Health Boards to develop information and support strategies and this requirement is considered separately at para 4.26 above. - 7.2 The guidance to the 1995 Act (LAC (96)7) did however advise (at para 29) that local authorities should 'review with NHS commissioning agencies and NHS providers how they might best be involved in the carer's assessment', and that (at para 30)

 ...
 Social services departments should make sure that primary care staff have relevant information about social services criteria and know who to contact to make a referral.
-GPs, nurses and other members of multi-disciplinary teams may be able to assist in an assessment of a carer's ability to provide and continue to provide care.
+GPs nurses and other members of multi-disciplinary teams may be able to assist in an assessment of a carer's ability to provide and continue to provide care.

-7.3 The Government continues to stress the importance of GP's identifying carers and referring them to support services - for example in 2007 it was stated that:

-we want GPs ... to identify those of their patients who are carers - as GPs are frequently the health care professionals whom carers have the most contact with and confidence in - and then, having identified them, make sure that they get signposted to whatever services they need to support them to fulfil their caring responsibilities.
+7.3 The English Government continues to stress the importance of GP's identifying carers and referring them to support services - for example in 2007 it was stated that:199 we want GPs ... to identify those of their patients who are carers-as GPs are frequently the health care professionals whom carers have the most contact with and confidence in - and then, having identified them, make sure that they get signposted to whatever services they need to support them to fulfil their caring responsibilities.

-The NHS Constitution (2010) pledges to 'work in partnership with you, your family 7.4 carers and representatives' and lists seven key principles to 'guide the NHS in all it does', of which Principle Four is:
+7.4 The NHS Constitution (2010)200 pledges to 'work in partnership with you, your family carers and representatives' and lists